beautiful-numbers/lehmer-lean/README.md

 - `intermediate_impossible_of_bridge`
 - `not_inIntermediate_of_LehmerComposite_bridge`

 The bridge data provides a terminal closure theorem for every Lehmer candidate in the intermediate range.
-In the current unbundled final interface, this bridge data may be constructed locally from a supplied intermediate closure.
+In the current unbundled final interface, this bridge data can be built directly from the intermediate closure endpoint.

 ### Case C side